davidcarlisle/latexcgi/docs/index.md

    It defaults to empty unless the log of the first run from LaTeX has a biblatex message saying to run biber or bibtex, or if there is a `No file document.bbl` message.

+ * makeglossaries
+   This field is optional, but if supplied must be one of
+   `makeglossaries`, `makeglossaries-light`

+   It defaults to empty.

  * filename[]

    There must be at least one of these parameters, each specifying a filename.